Book7Shelf-ru/b7s-respak/README.md

 # b7s-respak
-Resourcepack of the Book7Shelf server
+Resourcepack of the Book7Shelf server.